Machine learning for data cubes

 Common interface to machine learning and deep learning models

-When a set of time series organized as tibble is taken as input to the classifier, the result is the same tibble with one additional column (“predicted”), which contains the information on the labels assigned for each interval.
-The results can be shown in text format using the function sits_show_prediction() or graphically using plot().
+When a set of time series organized as tibble is taken as input to the classifier, the result is the same tibble with one additional column (predicted

 Random forest

 Random forest is a machine learning algorithm that uses an ensemble learning method for classification tasks.
 The algorithm consists of multiple decision trees, each trained on a different subset of the training data and with a different subset of features.
 To make a prediction, each decision tree in the forest independently classifies the input data.
 The final prediction is made based on the majority vote of all the decision trees.
 The randomness in the algorithm comes from the random subsets of data and features used to train each decision tree, which helps to reduce overfitting and improve the accuracy of the model.
 This classifier measures the importance of each feature in the classification task, which can be helpful in feature selection and data visualization.
-Pelletier et al. discuss the robustness of random forest method for satellite image time series classification [47].
+For an in-depth discussion of the robustness of random forest method for satellite image time series classification, please see Pelletier et al [51].

-sits provides sits_rfor(), which uses the R randomForest package [48]; its main parameter is num_trees, which is the number of trees to grow with a default value of 100.
-The model can be visualized using plot().
+, which is the number of trees to grow with a default value of 100.
+The model can be visualized using plot()

 # Train the Mato Grosso samples with random forest model